 Meaning of Life – Or, What I Would Say To Oprah is a book that examines these questions and more when asked of todays leading spiritual teachers literally—by Oprah.
 The answers given are not just my own.
 They are drawn from thousands of trauma patients undergoing a crisis of faith.
 Not just their faith in God, but an exsitential crisis of meaning.
 The context of suffering human beings is contrasted with answers from Deepak Chopra, Eckhart Tolle, Wayne Dyer, Maya Angelou, Thomas Moore, Pema Chodron, and many more.
 The reader will be able to reference these interviews online and compare answers.
 You will be delighfully surprised that there is, in fact, incredible hope in being human.
 Your inner life will be ignited, valued, and remembered as only a heartbeat away.
 In these answers, the reader will find the soul’s wisdom very familiar because its guidance is coming from, for, and to—US!

 Some of the worlds leading spiritual teachers are saying that technology and fears of extinction have overshadowed our spiritual growth.
 In the same breath, they reference consciousness as only available to the enlightened or paint a picture that the whole of our reality is nothing more than a mental construct.
-Normal human suffering is merged with victimazation and its worth lost in anger and frustration.
+Normal human suffering is merged with victimization and its worth lost in anger and frustration.
 Is it any wonder we are confused?
 Words and context matter when we are speaking of something as important as: Why are we here?
 What is our purpose?
 Or, how do we heal division in an increasingly polarized world?
-This writing offers a valid way to achieve purpose.
+This writing offers a valid way to make our #innerlivesmatter.

-Big Questions: Life Changing Answers will come as a set of six (6) books offering fresh answers to the oldest of human inquiries.
-Book six shares Life Conversations That Make Sense and ties the set (and new thought) together.
-Imagine, a spiritual practice that can answer who, when, and where you are by – what and why!
-Huh?
-That’s right, these answers will reveal pieces of the soul’s wisdom that no one is speaking about let alone teaching.
+Big Questions: Life Changing Answers offers a fresh take on the oldest of human inquiries.
+The last chapter concludes with Life Conversations That Make Sense and folds the new thoughts together.
+Imagine, a spiritual practice that not only answers who, when, and where you are but – what and why!
+This book reveals pieces of the soul’s wisdom that affirms why #innerlivesmatter.